ceph/ceph/doc/rados/api/librados-intro.rst

 Once your app has a cluster handle and a connection to a Ceph Storage Cluster, you may create an I/O Context and begin reading and writing data.
 An I/O Context binds the connection to a specific pool.
-The user ID must have appropriate `CAPS`_ permissions to access the specified pool.
+The user must have appropriate `CAPS`_ permissions to access the specified pool.
 For example, a user with read access but not write access will only be able to read data.
 I/O Context functionality includes: